 Jonathan Freeman MBE, CEO, CareTech Foundation

-The Foundation also recently launched a partnership with Breaking Barriers, a charity that exists so that every refugee can access meaningful employment and build a new life.
-The specialist charity supports refugees into employment with one-to-one advice and guidance, education, and training.
+The CareTech Foundation recently launched a partnership with Breaking Barriers, a charity that exists so that every refugee can access meaningful employment and build a new life.
+The specialist charity supports refugees into employment with advice, experience and education.

 Our partnership aims to reduce the high unemployment rates among refugees and help to decrease the vacancy rates in the health and social care sector.
 It also aims to develop a bespoke career pathway for refugees to work in the social care sector.
 Breaking Barriers’ clients have expressed an interest in working in social care; indeed, social care is one of the top career choices of refugees supported by Breaking Barriers.
 The charity will play an instrumental role in bringing in a new type of carer.

 Refugees come from a diverse range of backgrounds and speak a range of languages.
 This means they can enhance the diversity of caring teams, both in terms of demographic but also the skills and experience they bring.
 For example, Breaking Barriers clients are aged between 18–68 and come from 60+ different countries.

 Refugees have also often experienced extensive periods of instability so are more likely to seek secure and long-term employment, something that might help to improve staff retention rates in the social care sector.